white-lab/fc-cycle/README.md

 ## Installation

-To download a completely packaged Windows executable, visit our [releases page](https://github.com/white-lab/fc-cycler/releases)
+To download a completely packaged Windows executable, visit our [releases page](https://github.com/white-lab/fc-cycler/releases).
+This software has only been tested on Windows as it required altering several serial flow control settings that require platform-dependent code.

 ## Hardware